 You shouldn’t be the only one who knows how to do X. But if you are, it’s time to train someone so if you’re hit by a truck tomorrow, the firm won’t be in dire straits.

-Building a succession plan is often discussed exclusively in terms of replacing executives as they retire, but every company should have a redundancy system in place.
-This means cross-training the people around you to do aspects of your job, and learning from others about how to do theirs.
-This initial investment takes some time, but training staff now allows you to quickly delegate a key project later without having to stop and explain everything, saving you time when you least have it.
+Succession planning is often discussed exclusively in terms of replacing executives as they retire, but every company should have a redundancy system in place.
+This means cross-training the people around you to do aspects of your job and learning from others about how to do theirs.
+This initial investment takes some time, but training staff now allows you to quickly delegate a key project later without having to stop and explain everything.

 Editor's note: This post was recently updated with new survey information.